top of page

 Through college she managed the University Greenhouse, was an Agronomy Intern at Simplot, did research on our local sage grouse populations and on Ferns in Costa Rica.

-Growing up in our agriculture area, she has gotten to know many local farmers and understands the community well.
-One of her main goals is to educate growers/ranchers on new ways to be more sustainable while having a basic understanding and background of what is reasonable for an everyday producer to do.
+Growing up in our agriculture area, one of her main goals is to educate growers/ranchers on new ways to be more sustainable while also helping their bottom line.
+She has been working for CBCD since 2020.

 PROGRAMS